 Standard diffusion models operate directly in pixel space, requiring significant computational resources that scale poorly with image resolution.
 Latent diffusion models \cite{sd} address this by performing diffusion in a learned latent space.
 A pretrained VAE with encoder $\mathcal{E}$ and decoder $\mathcal{D}$ compresses images to latent representations, reducing computational cost from $O(H\times W)$ to $O(h\times w)$ where $h,w \ll H,W$.

 The diffusion framework now operates on latent vectors $\mathbf{z}$ instead of raw pixels.
-The forward process gradually add noise to the clean latent $\mathbf{z_0}$ over $T$ timesteps, and the reverse process learn to predict the additive noise and denoise it from $\mathbf{z}_T \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$.
+The forward process gradually adds noise to the clean latent $\mathbf{z_0}$ over $T$ timesteps, and the reverse process learns to predict the additive noise and denoise it from $\mathbf{z}_T \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$.
 The training objective is adapted accordingly

 where $\mathbf{z_t}$ is the noisy LiDAR latent representation at timestep $t$, $\mathbf{c}$ is the radar latent condition.
 Once the iterative denoising is finished, the decoder $\mathcal{D}$ maps the final, clean latent vector $\hat{\mathbf{z_0}}$ back into high-dimensional pixel space to produce the high-resolution LiDAR-like BEV $\mathbf{x_0}'=\mathcal{D}(\hat{\mathbf{z_0}})$.